mbrugman67/BusPirate-docs-hugo/content/docs/binmode-reference/protocol-bpio2.md

 ### Data
 - The **DataRequest** table requests a data transaction in the currently selected mode.
-- The **DataResponse** table contains any data received while processing the request.
+- The **DataResponse** table contains any errors or data received while processing the request.

 #### DataRequest